 Calycanthus is an ornamental, multi-stemmed shrub that caught my eye last year at one of the flower shows.
 Large, creamy flower buds open out to fragrant blooms held above the foliage.
 The fleshy flowers are often compared to a magnolia, although the petals are slim, curly and more plentiful.
 Continue reading “Calycanthus ‘Venus’ | Carolina Allspice Hybrid”

 What makes a sensory garden different to any other garden?
-We can expect the boundaries to be pushed.
-Take Howick Hall’s new sensory garden, for example.
-Starting, as in any garden, with the soothing power of green, harmonious and contrasting textures and colours are layered on to stimulate us.
+We can expect the boundaries to be pushed, as they are in Howick Hall’s new sensory garden.
+Starting, as in any garden, with the soothing power of green, contrasting textures and colours are layered on to stimulate us.

 We respond with an instinctive head-turn as we half-spot a flash of wings between rustling leaves.
 Our thumbs and forefingers are stained and scented from crushing a rosemary leaf, just one of many fragrant plants around us.
 We tune in to sounds – water splashing, birdsong and the blunt music of windchimes.
 Continue reading “Howick Hall’s Sensory Garden”

 Rosa ‘Tuscany Superb”s semi-double flowers are full enough to amply frame a central boss of golden stamens, lifted by glimpses of white around the eye.
 The petals have a rich, velvety character.
 You’ll see ‘Tuscany Superb’ described as maroon, purple, crimson, burgundy.
 I’ve contented myself with crimson-purple, but you can take your pick!
 As the flowers age, their colour darkens.